jkollbach/TennisCourtReservation/README.md

 Just copy the files to somewhere on your system, keep the structure.

 CONFIGURATION
-./inc/config.php keeps the configuration data, which needs to be adjusted.
+./inc/config.php keeps the configuration data, which has to be adjusted.
 Hints are in the file.
 One special point: To check, wether the user is local (at the club area) or not, there has to be a specific test in place.
 This can be enhanced in ./inc/functions.php.

 !!
 Be sure to set permissions on config file (e.g. 600) or place it somewhere outside the web folder (then index.php has to be adjusted accordingly)